Preparing your Dialogue for launch is a two-stage process:

 Each Dialogue instance has its own web address (URL) and there are two options:

-- A dialogue-app.com web address e.g. clientname.dialogue-app.com - you simply need to choose the 'clientname' part of this.
+i.
+A dialogue-app.com web address e.g. orgname.dialogue-app.com - you simply need to choose the 'orgname' part of this.
 Dialogue-app.com domains have SSL applied to them for security.

 You will need to supply us with an email address to use for correspondence that comes from your Dialogue instance.
 When a user registers on your Dialogue, all replies to the registration email message will go to this address.
 For further information on how site emails work in Dialogue, we'd recommend reading 'email notifications in Dialogue'.